 Any forcible sexual activity that occurs without the person's consent, which may include, but not limited to nonconsensual sexual intercourse, sodomy, child molestation, incest, fondling, and attempted rape.
 Sexual assault includes the act of rape (oral, anal or vaginal intercourse without consent) or forced penetration by a foreign object (including a finger).
 It also includes non-penetrating acts such as touching an unwilling person's sexual parts (for example, breast, buttocks, genitalia), naked or through clothing.

 Sexual assault can also entail forcing an unwilling person to touch another person's sexual parts.
 Force includes the use of physical aggression, threats of physical aggression or sexual contact with a person who is unable to consent (for example, unconscious, incapacitated, asleep, etc.).

-Sexual Assault can also be non-forceful coercion can also be used.
-Examples of this may be threatening to reveal secrets, to tell others the victim and perpetrator had sexual intercourse, to fire an employee or fail a student or threatening the victim's friends or family members.
+Sexual assault can also be non-forceful coercion.
+Examples of this may be threatening to reveal secrets, tell others the victim and perpetrator had sexual intercourse, fire an employee, fail a student or threaten the victim's friends or family members.